 Now, I know what you’re thinking.
 “But Kelly, isn’t that place really just for people who like horse racing?”

 And the correct answer to that question is an emphatic, “no!”
-But, I totally get where you’re coming from since I used to think the same thing.
+But, I totally get where you’re coming from since I used to think the same thing when we used to take day trips from NYC here.

 I mean, I used to come up here every single summer for twenty plus years, and basically all we would do is go to the racetrak and pray to God that whatever horse we bet on won their race.
 Also, spoiler alert, they NEVER did.